bytewax/bytewax/docs/articles/reference/glossary.md

 A single run of a dataflow cluster from initial input or resume until failure or completion.

-Whenever you recover a dataflow, you start a different execution.
+Whenever you recover a dataflow, you start a new different resume execution.

 Executions are never concurrent.
 The entire previous cluster must be stopped before a new execution can begin.